The Seal of the Prophets

 However, even there the Meccans did not let him live in peace.
 They were hell-bent on destroying Prophet Muhammadsa and his followers that they started attacking Medina.
 They fought a number of battles against him, but were defeated.
 Prophet Muhammadsa only fought in defense when the enemies had already taken up arms to fight the Muslims.
 But despite all this, when he became victorious, he declared a general amnesty to his enemies.

-When Mecca was finally conquered by Prophet Muhammadsa, it was done peacefully without any battle.
+When Mecca was finally conquered by Prophet Muhammadsa, it was done peacefully without any battle or bloodshed.
 Furthermore, the Holy Prophetsa was extremely forgiving and magnanimous towards his enemies that he even forgave the man who had murdered his own daughter.

 He invited the whole world to Islam but also granted everyone freedom to practice their own faith under the protection of Islam.